City of Bloomington

 I promise you that I will continue working to further educate myself on these critical issues.
 As a member of the legislative body with fiscal authority for the City of Bloomington, I will ask tough questions and I will challenge assumptions about resources needed for every department, including law enforcement and Community & Family Resources.
 And for those resources that we do devote to law enforcement, I will push for “more-than-just-what’s-required” training in ethics, use of force policy, implicit bias, de-escalation, and other elements of #8CANTWAIT’s core principles.

-I've said it in so many settings … I am grateful every single day that I get to live in Bloomington, and even more grateful (and humbled) that I have this opportunity to serve our residents.
+I am grateful every single day that I get to live in Bloomington, and even more grateful (and humbled) that I have this opportunity to serve our residents.
 I hope you will all play your part too.